techlib/celus/docs/external-api.rst

 External API
 ============

-Celus offers a simple API to access the usage data stored in the system.
-The API uses an authorization mechanism independent of the Celus web interface which is based on API keys.
+CELUS offers a simple API to access the usage data stored in the system.
+The API uses an authorization mechanism independent of the CELUS web interface which is based on API keys.
 The API key is always connected to one organization and can be used to access all data of this organization.